penny56/ParaBank_test/README.md

 - **Auto Test**:
   This project is integrated with GitHub Actions to perform auto testing.
 Once a commit is submitted to the main branch, GitHub Actions will automatically start to run the test cases.

+Have an action run on GitHub-hosted runner when each push/pull is performed.